Run London Like a Pro: Unusual Tips for Success

-It’s time to start putting together the last bits to your plan for the London Marathon 2022.
-At the time of writing, the big day is one a week away.
+It’s time to start putting together the last bits to your training plan for the London Marathon 2024.
+At this point the big day is less than one a week away.

 Now is the time when you should have reduced those long runs.
 And although you are probably fatigued and short of time, it’s time to start planning for the lead up to, and for the run itself.

-You might be surprised what might irritate you when running the marathon.
-You’ll want to keep distractions to a minimum.
-If it is hot, you’ll want to keep the sweat out of your eyes.
+Most people get surprised by distractions, but you can avoid most of them; let me tell you how: If it is hot, you’ll want to keep the sweat out of your eyes.
 Simply by applying a little Vaseline above the line of the eyebrows, the sweat from your forehead will stay out of your eyes.
-(Vaseline can also be used to avoid jogger’s nipple).

-If you haven’t tried mindfulness, give it a go.
-It’s a great way to help relieve anxiety before the event.
-You’ll sleep better too.
-It’s simple to do.
-Simply follow the instructions and allow yourself to relax.
+If you haven’t tried mindfulness or meditation, give them a go.
+They are great tools to help relieve anxiety before the event.
+You’ll sleep better, too.
+If you haven’t done it before, simply follow the instructions and allow yourself to relax; you can find meditation and mindfulness guides in apps, you tube, Spotify, etc.

-Modern athletes spend a lot of time on the therapy table.
+Modern athletes invest in healing techniques!
 There is a reason for this.
 A massage is a wonderful form of rehabilitation from strenuous exercise.
 Your body has taken a hammering during your training.
 You need to replenish the muscles as much as possible before you reach the start line.
 So book up some restorative sessions now before the rush starts.

 Make the day a memorable experience.
 To help reduce anxiety, chat to fellow runners.
 Especially in the early miles.
 (Providing they are ok with it!).
 It is a good way to monitor your exertion rate too.
 In the early miles, you should be going slow enough to hold a short conversation.